 estimated reading time: 4 minutes

 I know: the idea of what a literature student does is pretty foggy (sometimes even to us literature students, but I’ve decided that ignoring such issues allows for a more serene life).
 Undoubtedly, the main task people associate with us is that of reading.
 But how do we read?
 Is it always just having our hearts torn out by unsuspectable, innocent-looking dead writers, or allowing living authors to lead us on and then pull the ground from under our feet, leaving us breathless and suspended mid-air?
 Today I’d like to show you what you can do by reading in a slightly different way, somehow dissecting texts.
 Since we’re literature students, when we approach a text in a critical way we try to find clues in the text: patterns, symbols, stylistic constants, and the like.
 This is what we call “close reading“.
 For instance, if the bloody imagery permeates a play (I’m looking at you, Macbeth), it must mean something, right?
-And that’s when other scholars’ works come at hand.
+And that’s when other scholars’ works come in handy.
 Nevertheless, you always start from the text and you always return to it.

 Trying to prove this point, I will do the close reading of one of my favourite poems, Stopping by Woods on a Snowy Evening by Robert Frost (1874-1963).
 I will try to show that the rhyme scheme cages the flow of the traveller’s thoughts, and that this is similar to the way in which social constraints (the “promises” mentioned in the poem) force individuals to comply with their obligations.
 This is what you’d call a first draft: there is no comparison with other works by Frost, there are hardly any references, and my considerations are based on the text only.
 But here’s where you start.